blockchainass/myblockchain/storage/ndb/test/run-test/ATRT_SETUP_README.txt

   =======

   Following steps described how to setup ATRT framework on a cluster:
-* You need to have cloned source tree (e.g mysql-5.1-new) on machine where you plan to use ATRT.
+* You need to have cloned source tree (e.g myblockchain-5.1-new) on machine where you plan to use ATRT.
 * Compile and install build (e.g. for Linux/x86 can use BUILD/compile-pentium-max --prefix=/path/to/installation).
-* Copy $MYSQL_DIR on all machines and on same path which you plan to use as nodes (you can use scp utility or ask JonathanMiller about distribution on ndbXX servers).
+* Copy $MYBLOCKCHAIN_DIR on all machines and on same path which you plan to use as nodes (you can use scp utility or ask JonathanMiller about distribution on ndbXX servers).
 * Compile and install ATRT:
   * Go to $TREE_ROOT/storage/ndb/test
   * do make
   * do make install
-  * Make sure that $MYSQL_DIR/bin now contains files like that: testBasic, testBlobs, testDict and so on
+  * Make sure that $MYBLOCKCHAIN_DIR/bin now contains files like that: testBasic, testBlobs, testDict and so on
-  * Make sure that $MYSQL_DIR/mysql-test/ndb now contains files like that: atrt, atrt-analyze-result.sh, atrt-setup.sh, make-config.sh and so on
+  * Make sure that $MYBLOCKCHAIN_DIR/myblockchain-test/ndb now contains files like that: atrt, atrt-analyze-result.sh, atrt-setup.sh, make-config.sh and so on
-  * Add $MYSQL_DIR/mysql-test/ndb to PATH and make sure that you can call atrt from any place on disk.
+  * Add $MYBLOCKCHAIN_DIR/myblockchain-test/ndb to PATH and make sure that you can call atrt from any place on disk.
 * Configure CPCD processes on all machines.
 Repeat following steps for each
   node: